 Keeping people safe and secure has become one of the primary responsibilities of management at today’s organizations.
 With the wide range of different hardware and software available to meet that objective, it can be challenging to determine what best suits the needs of a particular facility.
 Even once a prospective purchaser has made the determination to deploy a specific product or system, there are still many decisions to be made.

 Boon Edam Blog

 The one thing that is always constant in life is change.
 The climate of the physical security industry is no different.
-We asked our on-staff Security Consultant, Pierre Bourgeix, what he sees as “out” in 2018 and “in” in 2019 based on his conversations with clients and his close involvement in the industry.
+We asked Security Consultant, Pierre Bourgeix, what he sees as “out” in 2018 and “in” in 2019 based on his conversations with clients and his close involvement in the industry.

 In early January of 2018, the Security Industry Association (SIA) published, “Security Megatrends™: The 2018 Vision for the Security Industry.”
 This concise booklet summarized 10 megatrends, one of which was #4, “Evolution of Risk Management: Risk Management Transcends Department Titles”, which asserted the following: